olisystems/Documentation/OLIBOXv1.md

 - Fleet Management (only from OLI Systems HQ)

 ## First Startup
+To login, username and password is needed.
+Default username and password is given below.
 - Username: As defined at the back of OLI box e.g. OLI_01
 - Password: "password"(can be changed later)

 ## Using SSH